Golden Tate: Baseball career

-On June 14, 2022, Tate announced that he had signed with the Port Angeles Lefties of the West Coast League (WCL) for the rest of the 2022 season.
-Tate became the first former NFL player that played in the WCL.
+On June 14, 2022, Tate signed with the Port Angeles Lefties of the West Coast League as a center fielder.
+He started at center field that night.

 Personal life

-He is the son of Golden Tate Jr., a former wide receiver at Tennessee State who was the 120th overall pick in the fifth round of the 1984 NFL Draft by the Indianapolis Colts.
+He is the son of Golden Tate Jr., a former wide receiver at Tennessee State who was the 120th overall pick in the fifth round of the 1984 NFL draft by the Indianapolis Colts.
 His younger brother, Wesley Tate, was a running back for Vanderbilt University.
 His younger twin sisters Breanna and Deanna Tate were both sprinters while at The University of Mississippi.
 Tate has two nieces through his sister Breanna and NFL cornerback Jalen Ramsey.

 In March 2017, Tate married Elise Pollard.
 They have three children.

-London, Golden and Isaiah.
+In October 2015, Tate appeared as himself in episode 8 of the seventh season of the TV show The League.

+In 2025, he appeared in the Fox show Special Forces: World’s Toughest Test.